-- Prehistoric remains: medium / high potential
+• Prehistoric remains: medium potential

-- Roman remains: low potential
+• Roman remains: low potential

-- Early medieval remains: low potential
+• Early medieval remains: low potential

-- Medieval remains: low potential
+• Medieval remains: low potential

-- Post-medieval remains: low / medium potential
+• Post-medieval remains: medium potential

 The Site itself was likely relatively flat and well-drained in antiquity making it conducive to early habitation.
-The identification of a possible prehistoric barrow mound within the Site as well as known prehistoric sites within 1.0km suggests that there is an elevated potential for preserved remains to be encountered during Site works.
+The Site has been identified as having a stream at its eastern boundary as well as an isolated patch of marshy ground within field 2 thus increasing the potential for preserved palaeo-environmental deposits at the Site as well as the potential for prehistoric burnt mounds.
+Furthermore, the identification of prehistoric sites within 1.0km suggests that there is a medium potential for preserved remains to be encountered during Site works.